Collection of Information About You

-The information and text conveyed by you to our trained volunteers during your online chat session is intended to be part of a private conversation between you and the trained volunteer, and will NOT be recorded, stored, saved, or catalogued by RAINN.
+The information and text conveyed by you to our trained staff during your online chat session is intended to be part of a private conversation between you and the trained staff, and will NOT be recorded, stored, saved, or catalogued by RAINN.
 However, in order to determine usage levels and average session length, and for other recordkeeping purposes, an entry will be made in a database containing the start and stop time of each session.
-RCCs and the RCCCA may also collect information for their own recordkeeping purposes.
+The RCCCA may also collect information for its own recordkeeping purposes.
 Such information will not identify you personally.

 Please note, however, that some states require us to record and report information regarding the abuse of someone less than 18 years of age, or vulnerable or disabled adults, including persons over 60 years of age, or persons who are in danger of committing suicide.
 If you convey such circumstances, and provide information that could lead us to identify your name and location, we may have to record such information and provide it to the appropriate authorities.

 Aggregate Data & Cookies: We automatically gather, or aggregate, certain usage information, such as the number of users of the Online Hotline, length of stay, and other anonymous data such as topics discussed.
 This data cannot be used to identify you personally, and helps us to determine how often the Online Hotline is being used, at what times of the day, and other useful statistics.
 This non-identifying information will also be used for research purposes, to improve our understanding of hotline users' concerns and needs.
-We may use this aggregate data for internal recordkeeping and service improvement purposes, and also may share it with sponsors, supporters, academic researchers, or the media.
+We may use this aggregate data for internal recordkeeping and service improvement purposes, and also may share it with funders, sponsors, supporters, academic researchers, or the media.

 The Online Hotline does NOT place any permanent or "persistent" cookies on your computer, although RAINN.org does use session cookies (see below).
 The cookies placed by RAINN.org cannot be used to identify you as a user of the Online Hotline.